-The RUN mode is where pre-programmed commands may be executed and the PROGRAM mode where commands are entered into memory.
-The servo loop can be turned on in either mode and will hold the motor to a commanded position when at standstill.
+The Run mode is where pre-programmed commands may be executed and the Pprogram mode is where commands are entered into memory.
+The servo loop can be turned on in Run mode and will hold the motor to a commanded position when at standstill.

-When the controller is first turned on, it is in RUN mode but the servo is turned off.
+When the controller is first turned on, it is in Run mode but the servo is turned off.
 This is indicated by: